TOUCH THIS SPACE FOR TRUE LOVE

 Ari Paladino knows there are all kinds of ways to lose someone.
 Wet leaves on a dark road.
 The pit of depression and the medicine cabinet that promises oblivion.
 But when Jesse’s mother disappears without a word and she witnesses the effect on the boy she can’t seem to get over, she wonders if the worst kind of losing someone is not knowing how you lost them at all.

-The effects of mental illness on their families have already driven Jesse and Ari apart.
-But living in the same apartment complex, circumstances continually throw them together.
-When they embark on a journey to bring his mother home, they’ll have to confront a painful past to accept an unimaginable future.
-And while they may not find what they’re looking for, as they get closer to the truth, they might find exactly what they need.
+Jesse and Ari may not be together anymore, but living in the same apartment complex means they aren’t exactly strangers either.
+When Jesse embarks on a journey to bring his mother home, they’ll both have to confront painful pasts to accept what lies in their future.
+And while they may not find what they’re looking for, as they get closer to the truth, they could find exactly what they need.

 INTO THE WAITING SEA